-We recently came across an article published by Stuff and Beauty Heaven with a list of potentially harmful chemicals that you might expose your skin to by using the most common skincare products.
-The good news is – none of these ingredients are present in any of Au Natural Skinfood’s products!
+Stuff and Beauty Heaven recently published an article showing potentially harmful chemicals in your common skincare products.
+The good news is – none of these ingredients are in Au Natural Skinfood’s products!

 Since our very beginning, we made a promise to design a range, that is kind to the planet and even kinder to people’s skin, whilst giving a clear breakdown of the ingredients chosen, and an honest overview of the process behind our brand and formulations.
 New Zealand’s abundance of powerful botanicals and effective ingredients definitely helped!

 It is also wonderful to see that mainstream media is taking the health concerns linked to commercial products more seriously and are focused on educating and informing people.
 Here’s an extract of the article.
 Click here to read the full article.

 Used in shampoos, body washes and soaps, these emulsifiers and foaming agents can be extremely drying for your skin and hair.
 Look out for these hard-to-pronounce ingredients on your product labels: Triethanolamine, diethanolamine, DEA, TEA, cocamide DEA, cocamide MEA, DEA-cetyl phosphate, DEA oleth-3 phosphate, lauramide DEA, linoleamide MEA, myristamide DEA, oleamide DEA, stearamide MEA, TEA-lauryl sulfate .